RobinVdBroeck/security-hashing/readme.md

   longer than the universe exists.
 But bruteforcing is still an complete algorithm.

 - Dictionary attack is very fast if you have a common password like "password".
-The algorithm is O(n) where n is the amount of passwords.
+The algorithm is O(n) where n is the amount of passwords in the dictionary.
 However, this is not complete.
 Your password will not be found if it's not in the dictionary the attacker uses

 - Use a good algorithm that takes long to counter bruteforce attacks.
 The slower the algorithm, the better.